InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos.md

 follow along and influence the project, so that even years later it's possible to trace why a certain decision was made.

-Here's my general rule of thumb: Feel free to meet over coffee, often that helps with building a stronger team.
-Remember though that when the team is split into multiple physical locations (for me that includes teams that are spread across mutliple floors) there is a good chance that this encourages the team to split into multiple silos.
+Here's my general rule of thumb: feel free to meet over coffee, often that helps with building a stronger team.
+Remember though that when the team is split into multiple physical locations (for me that includes teams that are spread across mutliple floors), there is a good chance that this encourages the team to split into multiple silos.
 Do make sure though that all decisions are made in a transparent and asynchronous way so that everyone - including those lurking in on your conversation - can jump in and become active contributors.
 One example